mklilley/magnetic-moments/src/SG_julia.md

 $$

 There does not appear to be an obvious way that the inhomogeneity in the field  can affect $\mu$ in the way described by França.
-Our equations are however not complete - there are several options for modifying the equations of motion to include more physics.
+Our equations are however not complete - there are several non-quantum options for modifying the equations of motion to include more physics.
 We could:
 1. Include self consistent equations for the magnetic field - this would be in the spirit of the França paper.
 2. Go beyond the infinitesimal magnetic dipole approximation, i.e. beyond $\tau = \mu \times B$.
 Rather than considering only the dipole contributions to the torque perhaps we could also look at the [quadrupole terms](https://physics.stackexchange.com/a/208922).
 3. Add in relativistic effects arising from the accelerating motion of the particle, so called [Thomas precession](https://en.wikipedia.org/wiki/Thomas_precession).